-CSL Behring collaboration
+3 CSL Behring collaboration

-On June 24, 2020 (the "Signing Date"), uniQure biopharma B.V., a wholly-owned subsidiary of uniQure N.V., entered into a commercialization and license agreement (the "CSL Behring Agreement") with CSL Behring LLC, ("CSL Behring"), pursuant to which CSL Behring received exclusive global rights to etranacogene dezaparvovec, the Company's investigational gene therapy for patients with hemophilia B, (the "Product").
+On June 24, 2020 (the "Signing Date"), uniQure biopharma B.V., a wholly owned subsidiary of the Company entered into a commercialization and license agreement (the "CSL Behring Agreement") with CSL Behring LLC ("CSL Behring"), pursuant to which CSL Behring received exclusive global rights to HEMGENIX® (the "Product").

-The transaction became fully effective on May 6, 2021, one day after the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the "HSR Act") expired on May 5, 2021 ("Closing").
+The transaction became fully effective on May 6, 2021 ("Closing").